007revad/Synology_HDD_db/README.md

+                          DSM 7.2.1 already has WDDA disabled -p, --pcie            Enable creating volumes on M2 in unknown PCIe adaptor -e, --email           Disable colored text in output scheduler emails -S, --ssd=DRIVE       Enable write_mostly on slow internal drives so DSM runs from the fast internal drive(s).
+                          -S automatically sets internal SSDs as DSM default --ssd=DRIVE requires the fast drive(s) as argument, or restore as the argument to set drives to default --ssd=sata1 or --ssd=sata1,sata2 or --ssd=sda etc
+                          --ssd=sata1 or --ssd=sata1,sata2 or --ssd=sda etc
+                          --ssd=restore
-                          DSM 7.2.1 already has WDDA disabled -p, --pcie            Enable creating volumes on M2 in unknown PCIe adaptor -e, --email           Disable colored text in output scheduler emails --restore         Undo all changes made by the script --autoupdate=AGE  Auto update script (useful when script is scheduled) AGE is how many days old a release must be before auto-updating.
+      --restore         Undo all changes made by the script (except -S --ssd) --autoupdate=AGE  Auto update script (useful when script is scheduled) --autoupdate=AGE  Auto update script (useful when script is scheduled) AGE is how many days old a release must be before auto-updating.
 AGE must be a number: 0 or greater